Druthi/water-supply-portal/platform_plan.md

 ## Water Supply Portal

 ### Objective
 Open source platform to show the failure in supplying water to the residents of Ward 117 of Shanthi Nagar, Bangalore.
-Analyses the effects of the failure of BWSSB on the health of the residents, as well as increase in total cost of the residents and BWSSB in mitigating the issue.
+Analyses the effects of the failure of BWSSB on the health of the residents, as well as increase in total cost for the residents and BWSSB in mitigating the issue.

 ### Source of Data
 Data is collected by the Shanthi Nagar Residents Welfare Association (SRWA) from the residents of Ward 117 for the month of June 2019 to July 2019.